-In the unlikely event that the DCA finds that she is frequently and inevitably required to recuse herself, or if her service as a village prosecutor involves her in making public statements that could reasonably be expected to prejudice the interests of the County, that may be an indication that the position of secondary employment has become incompatible with her official duties and she should, under those circumstances, seek a further advisory opinion.
+The Program Coordinator's inquiry to the Board of Ethics did not identify any particular village or school district in which he might seek elective office.
+Therefore, it is recommended that Program Coordinator seek further guidance in the event he is elected to public office.
+In particular, if the Program Coordinator finds that he is frequently and inevitably required to recuse himself, or if him service as an elected official involves him in making public statements that could reasonably be expected to prejudice the interests of the County, that may be an indication that the position of secondary employment has become incompatible with his official duties and she should, under those circumstances, seek a further advisory opinion.